DMBuce/i3b/README.md

 Requirements: bash, jq

-See `i3scratchmark -?` output for usage and example bindsyms.
+See `i3scratchmark --help` output for usage and example bindsyms.

 ## rofi-blezz